Skip to main content

 • Scope variables when possible.
 If a particular widget on a page needs a different look, attach variables to a wrapper element instead of globally.

-• Use themes for charts.
-To change bar colors, pie wedge sequences, axis fonts, or data label styles, create or select a theme rather than use CSS variables.
+• Use themes for charts when you need to change bar colors, pie wedge sequences, axis fonts, or data label styles.

 • Test after rendering.
 Because widgets render their internal DOM at runtime, validate changes in the browser after the widget has initialized.